 Brinjal Plant Care: Easy to Grow Tasty Vegetable Plant

-Brinjal or eggplant one of the popular vegetable used most part of the world.
-It is an easy to grow plant.
-Brinjal plant care is very easy and requies very maintenance if grown in the right condition.
+Brinjal or eggplant is one of the popular vegetables used in most parts of the world.
+It is an easy-to-grow plant.
+Brinjal plant care is very easy and requires very maintenance if grown in the right condition.
 The plants with their purple flowers and fruits add beauty to the garden.

 Quick Details of Brinjal Plant Care

 |Maintenance||Low – Moderate|

 |Light||Bright direct sunlight for at least 6-8 hours.|

 |Common Diseases||Flea beetles, powdery mildew, Aphids, spider mites|